Information Disclosure and Promotion Policy Design for Platforms: Introduction

-\textbf{Main Contributions.} Our contributions lie in (1) introducing a stylized model for studying the interaction between a platform and a strategic seller who does not know the value of promotions (has incomplete demand information) ; (2) characterizing the maximum long-run average expected consumer surplus that is achievable by the platform when the seller is myopic; (3) characterizing platform policies that achieve this consumer surplus in equilibrium; and (4) providing a prescription for identifying an optimal policy from a class of simple, practical policies given a concrete demand model.
+Our contribution is threefold: (1) introducing a stylized model for studying the interaction between a platform and a seller who does not know the value of promotions; (2) characterizing the maximal long-run average expected consumer surplus that is achievable by the platform when the seller prices myopically; and (3) providing practical platform policies that achieve this maximal long-run average consumer surplus in equilibrium.
 More specifically, our contribution is along the following dimensions.

-\emph{(1) Modeling.} Our model considers a platform that can promote a single product to each arriving consumer, and a seller that sequentially sets prices and has access to its own sales observations.
-Our formulation considers a broad class of demand and consumer choice structures, and assumes that each arriving consumer is either impatient, and therefore considers only the promoted product (versus an outside option of not buying at all), or patient, and therefore considers all the available alternatives.
-As impatient consumers only have the promoted product in their consideration set, the fraction of these consumers captures the value of promotion to the seller.
+\textbf{Modeling.} Our model considers a platform that can promote a single product to each arriving consumer, and a Bayesian seller that sequentially sets prices and has access to his own sales observations {(an extension to two Bayesian sellers is provided in \S\ref{sec: TwoSellers})}.
+Our formulation considers a broad class of demand and consumer choice models, and assumes that each arriving consumer is either impatient, and therefore considers only buying from the promoted seller (versus an outside option), or patient, and therefore considers all the relevant alternatives.
+The fraction of impatient consumers therefore captures the value of promotion for the seller.

 The platform has private information about the true fraction of impatient consumers.
-At the beginning of the horizon, the platform provides an initial information signal regarding this fraction, and commits to a dynamic promotion policy (a dynamic sequence of functions) that at each period maps the true fraction of impatient consumers, the seller's belief regarding this fraction, and the price posted by the seller, to a (possibly random) promotion decision.
-Subsequently, in each period the seller updates his belief regarding the fraction of impatient consumers and then posts a price.
-After the price is posted, the platform decides whether to promote the seller or one of its competitors.
-A consumer arrives, forms a consideration set depending on their patience type, and makes a purchase decision according to an underlying demand model.
-The seller observes whether it made a sale or not.
+At the beginning of the horizon, the platform provides an initial information signal regarding this fraction, and commits to a dynamic promotion policy (a dynamic sequence of functions) that at each possible history maps the price posted by the seller to a (possibly random) promotion decision.
+Subsequently, in each period the seller updates his belief about the fraction of impatient consumers and then posts a price.
+After the price is posted, the platform decides whether to promote the seller or an alternative.
+Then, a consumer arrives, forms a consideration set depending on her patience type, and makes a purchase decision according to an underlying demand model.
+The seller observes whether he made a sale or not.